 For the case with spatially varying surface elevation and velocities you have to prepare one data file before you set up the hydrodynamic simulation.
-The file must contain the total water depth and the velocity components in the xand y-directions.
+The file must contain the total water depth and the velocity components in the x-and y-directions.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
 If a dfsu-file is used piecewice constant interpolation is used to map the data.
 If a dfs2-file is used bilinear interpolation is used to map the data.
 In case the input data file contains a single time step, this field is used.
 In case the file contains several time steps, e.g. from the results of a previous simulation, the actual starting time of the simulation is used to interpolate the field in time.
-Therefore the starting time must be between the start and end time of the file.